brightly-salty/qbcanon/arts-humanities/humanities/thought/economics.md

 - "the dependence effect", "the way wants depend on the process by which they are satisfied

 The New Industrial State

+### Friedrich von Hayek

+Austrian-born economist.
+He won the 1974 Nobel prize in Economics along with Gunnar Myrdal, primarily for his thesis tying central planning to social stagnation.

+The Road to Serfdom

+- argued that Nazism and Soviet totalitarianism have their origins in socialism
+- "Two Kinds of Security" chapter
+  - distinguished between minimum sustenance and standard of life

+The Constitution of Freedom

+- appendix "Why I am Not a Conservative"

+"On the Use of Knowledge in Society"

+- posited a "division of knowledge"
+- noted that price is a mechanism of communicating information

 ### John Hicks